TaylorP/Glicko2/README.md

     player.Decay()
 ```

-After calling `Update` or 'Decay', the changes must be applied using the `Glicko::Rating::Apply` method.
+After calling `Update` or `Decay`, the changes must be applied using the `Glicko::Rating::Apply` method.
 This is neccessary because updates to multiple `Rating` instances may depend on each other and ratings should be not updated until all outcomes have been processed.

 ```
     player.Apply();